|Title:||Assistant Head Coach/Offensive Line Coach|

 |Alma Mater:||St. Olaf College 1994|

-In 2011, Wisconsin Lutheran averaged a school-record 184.2 rushing yards per game, good for second in the NAC.
-During the past four seasons, the Warriors have finished no worse than second in the conference in rushing and led the league in 2009 with 138.6 rushing yards per contest.
+From 2009-2012, the Warriors finished no worse than second in the conference in rushing and led the league in 2009 with 138.6 rushing yards per contest.

 WLC produced two of the conference's top three running backs in 2011, when Jesse Muldrow and Donavin Tucker combined to create a formidable duo in the backfield.
 Fossum's offensive line also helped pave the way for Tucker to break the single-game rushing record with his 220-yard performance against Rockford that season.
 The Warriors offensive line also led the way in a 42-20 win over Minnesota-Morris in which WLC had three players rush for over 100 yards.